Software Venture Consulting

 Now, the obvious point that a client is going to hear when you describe this process, is that there is no specifications document, no price quote, and no timeline.
 Try selling a project on that basis!
 It definitely goes against the grain of what most of us are accustomed to.
 And yet the spiral development methodology, I argue, is the only way to arrive at a satisfactory end result for an appropriate cost, in the world of client-based custom development.

 Going back to our new client, for whom this is a first consulting project, it's going to be a tough sell.
 They have no patience for learning about development methodologies: they want to put up their hand and simply ask "How long, and how much?"
 Well, I usually let these clients go elsewhere.
 Many times I've had them come back to me a year or two later, after spending six figures, and this time they're more than ready to learn about development methodologies.
-Now, consulting is not really my business, but it is interesting to note the volume of client work that is available for spiral development practitioners.
+It is interesting to note the volume of client work that is available for spiral development practitioners.

 No quotes, no specifications document, hourly rate until it's done - does it still sound as callous?